Nephrology Hospital in Bangalore

 - Hemodialysis – Hemodialysis is the standard treatment for patients with kidney failure, and we have a well-maintained 27-station dialysis unit for this purpose.
 Each station is equipped with oxygen supply.
 Almost 2800 dialysis treatments are performed every month by a well trained team.

 - Continuous renal replacement Therapy (CRRT) – This is the preferred treatment for critically ill patients in the ICU who have low blood pressure and other complications.
-Our centre has extensive expertise in providing this treatmen, and we are proud to say that our hospital performs the maximum number of CRRT procedures in the state of Karnataka.
+Our centre has extensive expertise in providing this treatmen, and we are proud to say that our best Kidney Care Hospital in Bangalore performs the maximum number of CRRT procedures in the state of Karnataka.

 - Peritoneal dialysis – Peritoneal dialysis is an option we provide for individuals who prefer home dialysis.
 With this approach, patients receive comprehensive training and ongoing assistance to ensure proper administration of peritoneal dialysis at home.